x

 “Phoenix has been slowly trying to solidify their operation there and how they manage their services,” Skabowski said.
 “We have been working with them but we find it at times difficult to get the support that we need both in parts and technical support.”

-So for the next year, those 46 buses will collect dust.
+So, for the next year, those 46 buses will collect dust.

 It's a plan University of Texas at Austin professor Kara Kockelman was looking forward to because of how damaging diesel is to the lungs.
-However, she says the electric vehicle space is risky because it's newer, uncharted territory.
+However, she said the electric vehicle space is risky because it's newer, uncharted territory.

 “Austin was great to take the leap because a lot of cities wait to see how others fare before they want to invest in new technology,” Kockleman said.
 “They're not sure which manufacturers are gonna last and endure and Proterra was a pretty good bet from everything I'd heard.”